-Because of minimum research potential and the known disturbance record as discussed on pages 2 and 3, no further archaeological consideration of the North Brother site for prehistoric resources is warranted.
-Documentary research and a field inspection on the island indicate that potential archaeological resources are limited to shaft features such as cisterns and privies from the historic era usage.
-It is likely, although not provable by documentary research, that sewer and water pipelines from the Bronx mainland were not in place until around the turn of the century, making it possible that privies received waste disposal and that cisterns stored rain water for approximately 15 years after the first buildings were constructed.
+minimum research potential and the Because of disturbance record as discussed on pages 2 and 3, no further archaeological consideration of the North Brother Documentary research and a prehistoric resources is warranted. potential that the island indicate inspection on archaeological resources are limited to shaft features such as cisterns and privies from the historic era usage.
+It is likely, although not provable by documentary research, that sewer and water pipelines from the Bronx mainland were not in place until around the turn of the century, making it possible that privies received that cisterns stored rain disposal and approximately 15 years after the first buildings were constructed.
 When no longer needed, the shafts would have either been deliberately filled or used as trash receptacles.
 As discussed above, locating material culture remains from the early decades of operation of one of New York City's public hospitals could address a number of important archaeological research topics.